 - 1. In the Connect to Naming Service dialog box, choose JBoss Application Server from the Server list box. - 2.
 From the Factory list box, choose org.jnp.interfaces.NamingContextFactory - 3.
-In the Provider Url text box, type jnp://red:1099.

-- Click Edit Classpath ... and specify the server and client classpaths.
+In the Provider Url text box, type jnp://red:1099. - The port may vary depending on the configuration of the server. - 4.
+Click Edit Classpath ... and specify the server and client classpaths.
 For additional information regarding the testing of JBoss application servers, contact Customer Care. - 5.
 Verify your settings and click Next.
 The names of all registered EJBs and RMI objects that are hooked into your JBoss server are browsed.